meowsus/arena-of-octos/README.md

 ## Known bugs
 - cannot die, players are immortal (discovered at Level 3, error line 2610)
+- when Octons occupy the same space, one will disappear until it's turn

 ## Explanation of Variables